SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 > **Info:**  If you clear an alarm, you state that the alarm is resolved.
 A new alarm is not raised unless the device changes its state and exceeds the thresholds again.

->**Info:** ​Be aware of the following limitation: Under certain circumstances, i.e. if the time gap between measurements is quite large, this smart rule may raise a wrong alarm severity.
+>**Info:** Under certain circumstances, i.e. if the time gap between measurements is quite large, this smart rule may raise a wrong alarm severity.
 If, for example, the CEP/Apama pod is restarted, the internal state is lost and therefore an alarm is raised again when it should not, resulting in increasing the alarm severity.

 <a name="threshold-explicit"></a>